swiftlang/swift-testing/Documentation/Porting.md

  // ...
 ```

+`_imageAddress`, as with the `imageAddress` argument in the dynamic-loading
+example above, is the base address where the image is loaded into memory.

-These symbols must have unique addresses corresponding to the first byte of the
+`_testContentSectionBegin` and `_testContentSectionEnd` represent the first byte
-test content section and the first byte _after_ the test content section,
+of and the first byte _after_, respectively, the test content section that is
+statically linked into the program.
+The range of addresses between them is
+equivalent to the `buffer` argument in the dynamic-loading section above.
+Their
-respectively.
-Their linker-level names will be platform-dependent: refer to the
+linker-level names will be platform-dependent: refer to the linker documentation
-linker documentation for your platform to determine what names to place in the
+for your platform to determine what names to place in the `@_silgen_name`
-`@_silgen_name` attribute applied to each.
+attribute applied to each.

 If your target platform statically links Swift Testing but the linker does not
 define section bounds symbols, please reach out to us in the Swift forums for